-Governor Baldacci did what he always has done when he campaigns — he listened carefully to the people of Maine.
+Governor John Baldacci did what he always has done when he campaigns — he listened carefully to the people of Maine.
 They were upset, about their houses being assessed at rates that made it nearly impossible to pay their property taxes.
 They were upset about their local superintendent’s office adding to their property tax bills by increasing expenditures for their administration, instead of enhancing their children’s educational opportunities.

 During the past four years the governor set the stage for dramatic change in Maine’s educational system and tax structure.
 Working with the Legislature, he enacted LD 1, which increased the circuit breaker, giving 200,000 Mainers the ability to receive rebates on their property taxes.
 LD 1 also placed caps on spending for school administrations, municipalities, and state government.
 He put the Essential Programs and Services (EPS) school funding formula into action, which is working to make state school funding equitable across Maine, focused on essential needs and increased state funding to education, from 43 percent to 50 percent.

 Now he has proposed a $6.4 billion biennial budget package that takes bold measures to reduce government without broad-based tax or fee increases, and reduces property tax while it consolidates Maine’s school districts’ burgeoning bureaucratic administrations.